mnsiahnimo/mnsiahnimo.github.io/_posts/2022-01-20-foundation-prospect-search.md

 ### Growth/Next Steps <a name="overview-growth"></a>

+#### Enhancing the Model with Additional Features
+In the upcoming phases, our focus will shift towards augmenting the model with a richer set of features sourced from the database's API.
+By incorporating a broader range of data points and expanding the sample size, we anticipate significant improvements in the model's performance.

+Key areas of interest for feature enrichment will include:

+Mission Statements: Collecting comprehensive mission statements from potential funding organizations to gain deeper insights into their overarching objectives and focus areas.

+Abstracts of Recently Funded Grants: Accessing abstracts of grants recently funded by the grantmaker to understand their funding priorities and areas of interest in greater detail.

+Grantmaker Activities Data: Gathering data describing the grantmaker's past initiatives, collaborations, and projects to enable more precise targeting for clients searching for funding opportunities.

+By incorporating these additional features into our model, we aim to enhance its ability to identify funding opportunities that closely align with our clients' goals and objectives.
+This expanded dataset will provide a more comprehensive view of the funding landscape, enabling more informed decision-making and improved targeting strategies.

 #### Validation and Selection
 The next steps involve validating the identified funding opportunities by reviewing the mission statements and funding guidelines of the top-ranked organizations.
 This will help ensure alignment with project goals and objectives before pursuing funding applications.